-Don't get caught out driving to the final.
+Don’t get caught out driving to the Champions League Final.
 Keep your shirt on, drive on the right and other top tips to stop you getting a red card on the road.

 As tens of thousands of Tottenham and Liverpool football fans flock to Madrid for the Champions League Final this week, we’re urging those who are driving not to fall foul of foreign rules of the road.

 For fans, the shortest driving route is through France and Spain – in both countries motorists drive on the right.
 Yet, according to a recent survey we carried out, a staggering 62% of UK drivers mistakenly believe they drive on the left.

 Carry a breathalyser.